dansire7/Python/class01/README.md

 1. In this classs we have we have downloaded and installed anaconda
     link: https://www.anaconda.com/download

+*  We have install annaconda.
 2. We have installed python extension in VS Code.

-3. We have used python prompt and typed python to run python first
+3. Now run python prompt and typed python conda -V or python -V to check the version of conda or python

-4. We have created an environment by using command in python prompt. for creation: conda create -n python12 python==3.12 -y for activation: conda activate python12
+4. Now We have to create an environment by using command in python prompt. for creation: conda create -n python12 python==3.12 -y for activation: conda activate python12